Choose your closing date:

 Some of the more common issues we have seen in the past:

-There are two general methods we see for doing this:
+There are two general methods for this:

-Since our accounting system needs to have each Cash and Stock withdrawal on a separate date, the next withdrawal is dated Tuesday.
-Because the two dates on a final withdrawal need to match one another, the treasurer enters Tuesday as both the Payout and Announcement/Transaction date.
-This trend continues for each Cash and Stock withdrawal, so that the final withdrawal will show Friday for both the Payout and Announcement/Transaction date.
+Since myICLUB needs to have each “Cash and Stock Withdrawal” entered on a separate date, the next withdrawal is dated Tuesday.
+Because the two dates on a final withdrawal need to match one another, the treasurer enters Tuesday as both the Payout and Effective/Transaction date.
+This is repeated for each Cash and Securities withdrawal, so that the final withdrawal will show Friday for both the Payout and Effective/Transaction date.

+The treasurer can then enter the withdrawals for all members who want only cash.
+These withdrawals can all share the same Effective and Payout date, one day after the cash only valuation.
 NOTE: Since all withdrawal values are based on the Valuation and Member Status reports, there is no impact or problem if the withdrawals end up being dated on a Saturday, Sunday, or holiday.

 If, for any reason, the club receives money after the withdrawals have been entered, please see FAQ 1473 at: http://www.iclub.com/faq/index.php?solution_id=1473